Baroona Special School: State primary school

-Suter designed the new building to be somewhat in character with the present school.
-A feature of Suter's work was his utilisation of the materials, as used in construction, to provide ornamentation of the building, whilst working within the strict budget set by the Board.
+Suter designed the new building to be somewhat in character with the existing school.
+A feature of Suter's work was his use of construction materials to provide ornamentation for the building, whilst working within the strict budget set by the Board.
 The 1867 and 1875 buildings demonstrated Suter's characteristic use of the Gothic Revival Style and showed a progression in the design of window openings and the use of corbel ornamentation of the walls and gables in an attempt to surmount the innate vulgarity of bricks and hardwood.

 The headmaster of the Petrie Terrace School (Boys and Girls/Infants) from 1868 to 1898 was John Bowden Fewings, a gentleman and scholar.
-In 1892 Fewings wrote a collection of letters, (published in 1990 as JB Fewings Memoirs of Toowong) which provide a useful source of information on the development of Toowong and its inhabitants.
+In 1892, Fewings wrote a collection of letters, (published in 1990 as JB Fewings Memoirs of Toowong) which provide a useful source of information on the development of Toowong and its inhabitants.
 Petrie Terrace School became well known for its many scholarship successes with many students becoming prominent Brisbane identities.

-By 1884 it was recommended that a new school be erected for the boys, who still occupied the 1867 school building.
+By 1884, it was recommended that a new school be erected for the boys, who still occupied the 1867 school building.
 Various sites were considered, and land was reserved on Moreton Street, some streets to the north of the then Petrie Terrace School.
 Tenders for a new State School for Boys at Petrie Terrace were called in July 1888, and the Boys' School had relocated to the new site by May 1889.
 The Petrie Terrace Girls and Infants School remained on the original site; the 1867 building was used as the Infants' Department.